niveousswan/Gary-Brisbane-13240-T1-2026/week05.md

 M = 123
 C = 1237^7 mod 32399 = 18184
 Ciphertext {from = Haozhe, to = Rahman, C = 18184}

+---

+### 3. Challenges and Problem Solving

+One challenge I faced this week was understanding how different parts of a security system interact with each other.
+Compared to previous weeks, the content was less about calculations and more about system-level thinking.
+To address this, I tried to break the system down into smaller components and understand each part individually before looking at the overall design.
+This approach helped me make better sense of how everything fits together.

+---

+### 4. Reflection
+This week helped me understand the importance of thinking beyond individual algorithms.
+While earlier topics focused on how encryption works, this week highlighted how these techniques are used together in real systems.
+I also realised that security is often about making trade-offs between performance, usability, and protection.
+This made me think more critically about how systems are designed, rather than just how they work.

+---

+### 5. References
+Stallings, W. (2017). *Cryptography and network security: Principles and practice* (7th ed.).
+Pearson.
+National Institute of Standards and Technology (NIST).
+(2001). *Advanced Encryption Standard (AES)* (FIPS PUB 197). https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf